pareto-credit/pareto-governance/docs/governance-overview.md

 ### ParetoDeployOrchestrator
 1. **Input Validation**: Requires non-zero aggregate weights, a non-empty `MERKLE_ROOT`, and that exactly `WETH_SEED_AMOUNT` wei is supplied for pool seeding (any other amount reverts).
 2. **Core Contracts**:
-   - Deploys PAR via `CREATE2` with a salt ensuring `address(PAR) > address(WETH)` (needed for Balancer ordering).
+   - Deploys PAR via `CREATE2` with a salt ensuring `address(PAR) > address(WETH)` so Balancer token ordering is deterministic.
-   - Deploys `GovernableFund`, which is handed to the timelock once governance wiring completes (long-term reserve).
-   - Deploys `MerkleClaim` using `MERKLE_ROOT` and funds it with `TOT_DISTRIBUTION` PAR; remaining tokens go to the long-term fund.
+   - Instantiates `teamFund`, `longTermFund`, the two `ParetoVesting` contracts (fed by JSON allocations), and `MerkleClaim`.
+   - Fans out the minted supply to each destination: `INVESTOR_RESERVE`, `BIG_IDLE_RESERVE`, `TOT_DISTRIBUTION`, `TOT_RESERVED_OPS`, `TEAM_RESERVE`, `PAR_SEED_AMOUNT`, with the remainder sitting in `longTermFund` before timelock transfer.
 3. **ve System Bootstrapping**:
    - Calls `_deploy8020Pool()` to create and seed the 80/20 pool via Balancer factory/router, returning BPT to the deployer.
-   - Invokes the ve8020 launchpad to deploy the voting escrow, reward distributor, and faucet; sets reward tokens (BAL, PAR, USDC) and transfers admin roles to the TL multisig.
+   - Invokes the ve8020 launchpad to deploy the voting escrow, reward distributor, and faucet; adds BAL/PAR/USDC to the reward allowlist, installs `ParetoSmartWalletChecker`, and transfers admin/ownership hooks to the TL multisig.
    - Deploys `LensReward` for data aggregation.
 4. **Governance Wiring**:
    - Deploys `VeVotesAdapter`, `VotesAggregator`, `TimelockController`, and `ParetoGovernorHybrid`.
    - Grants governor proposer/canceller roles on the timelock, transfers the long-term fund to the timelock, renounces deployer admin, and hands aggregator ownership to the TL multisig.

 ### DeployScript Wrapper
-- `run()` broadcasts the orchestrator deployment using Foundry cheatcodes.
+- `run()` wraps `_fullDeploy()` inside a broadcast so the same script can be simulated or sent to mainnet with hardware wallets.
-- `_fullDeploy()` instantiates the orchestrator with the required ETH, captures all emitted contract addresses, logs them via `console`, and returns the instances for tests.
+- `_fullDeploy()` loads investor/big Idle allocation JSON files, instantiates the orchestrator with the exact ETH seed, logs deployed addresses via `console`, and returns references consumed by fork tests.
-- `_postDeploy()` prints operational reminders:
-  - TL multisig must enable Merkle claims when ready (`merkle.enableClaims()`).
+- `_loadAllocations()` decodes the `.allocations` arrays from each JSON file and reverts if their sums deviate from `INVESTOR_RESERVE` or `BIG_IDLE_RESERVE`, ensuring on-chain vesting agreements always match the configured constants.

 ## Operational & Security Considerations
-- **Configurator (TL multisig)**: Retains ve system administration and direct control of `VotesAggregator` weights, while the long-term fund is governed by the timelock.
+- **Configurator (TL multisig)**: Owns the two vesting contracts, `teamFund`, the ops reserve, `VotesAggregator`, and `ParetoSmartWalletChecker`, while the timelock inherits `longTermFund` plus.
+Aggregator ownership can later be migrated to the timelock for full decentralization.
+- **Smart Wallet Access**: Only EOAs and explicitly approved smart contracts/code hashes can lock BPT.
+Keep `allowAllSmartContracts` disabled unless governance explicitly opens access.
+- **Vesting Administration**: The owner can batch payouts through `claimFor()` or reclaim excess tokens, but both contracts enforce per-beneficiary reserves so allocations remain solvent.
-- **Governance Upgrades**: Any change to timelock parameters, or governor upgrades should proceed via proposals to maintain auditability.
+- **Governance Upgrades**: Any change to timelock parameters or governor logic should be executed via proposals to preserve on-chain auditability.
 - **Delegation**: Disabled across adapter and aggregator to avoid inconsistencies with ve-held power; off-chain delegation tooling should target the PAR ERC20Votes token directly.
 - **Snapshot Clock**: All components use the timestamp clock (`mode=timestamp`); ensure validators and auditors account for potential miner-manipulated timestamps, especially near quorum calculations.
 - **Reward Tokens**: Distributor whitelist (BAL, PAR, USDC) is set at deployment; adding/removing tokens requires governance through the timelock.